 www.cardcosts.org.uk has a calculator which shows how much interest a customer could potentially save, or how much quicker they could clear their balance by increasing payments.

-From June 2019, we’ll start writing to the customers that we wrote to 9 months previously and whose accounts are still in persistent debt - and so have been for 27 months in total – again, encouraging them to increase their payments if they can afford it or to ask for help if they need it.
+From June 2019, we started writing to the customers that we wrote to nine months previously and whose accounts are still in persistent debt – and so have been for 27 months in total.
+This was to encourage these customers to increase their payments if they can afford it or to ask for help if they need it.
+We will also send a follow up SMS, where we hold a valid mobile number.
+If we do not hold a valid mobile number then we will send an email instead, where we hold an email address.